 Training and socializing your German Shepherd puppy is an effective way to make him calm.

 It’s also important not to separate him from his mother or littermates too early.
-Puppies should not be removed from their mother until they are at least 8-weeks old as they learn so much during this time, in particular when not to annoy their mother too much!
+Puppies should not be removed from their mother until they are at least eight weeks old as they learn so much during this time, particularly when not to annoy their mother too much!

 Once you have brought your puppy home, as soon as you can start taking him out, it’s crucial to continue his socialization around other dogs and people.